barbazul/1kfa/mod_guide_gm.md

  * If the characters are not natural allies, how will they come to trust each other enough to team up?

+### GM Prompt

+Similar to the "Choose Risk Drivers" process, the players will now help the GM create the first (maybe the *primary*) plot hook in the story.

+The players collectively decide on two of the following plot hooks, and the GM will decide which one of the two they want to focus on at the beginning of the campaign.

+ * Capture, obstruct, prevent
+ * Chase or race
+ * Rescue or regain
+ * Reorder, rearrange, fortify
+ * Forbidden act

+Look to [Hooks](mod_guide_campaign.md#hooks) for more details and inspiration on each one of these bullets.

+The GM does not have to tell the players which of the two was chosen.
+Have the players signalled that they want to be surprised by how the plot unfolds?
+Do the players need help getting their characters on the same page?
+The answers will help the GM decide whether to disclose the chosen hook.

 ### Begin